EOSIO/spec-repo/eep-draft_enhanced_database.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EEP.-->

-This discussion piece covers some of the ideas we have for potential database enhancements.
-These may or may not be implemented.
+This discussion piece covers one of the ideas we have for potential database enhancements.
+This may or may not be implemented.

 ## Abstract